taoshidev/request-network/README.md

 ## Installation Steps

-1. **Clone the Repository**
+1. **Fork and clone the Repository**

-   Start by cloning the project repository to your local machine:
+   Start by forking and then cloning the project repository to your local machine:

    ```bash
    git clone https://github.com/taoshidev/request-network.git